Gabby Allen Flaunts Fabulous Figure From All Angles In Blue Bikini

-Former Love Island contestant Gabby Allen kept it real in her most recent Instagram post when she posted a short video that featured her looking smoking hot in a tiny bikini.
+Former Love Island contestant Gabby Allen kept it real in her most recent Instagram post when she uploaded a short video of herself looking smoking hot in a tiny bikini.

-Gabby’s swimsuit was light blue with neon green straps.
-The top had triangle shaped cups and the bottoms were a classic bikini cut with a thong back.
+Gabby's swimsuit was light blue with neon green straps.
+The top had triangle-shaped cups and the bottoms were a classic bikini cut with a thong back.

-The popular influencer styled her short blond locks straightened with a side part.
+The popular influencer styled her short blond locks straight and in a side part.

-She sported a pale blue polish on her fingernails, and her only accessory was a fitness watch.
+She sported a pale blue polish on her fingernails and her only accessory was a fitness watch.

 Gabby's post was all about body positivity.
 In a lengthy caption, she explained how she accentuated her figure with angles.